Top Plate Casters provide mobility for a wide variety of material handling applications and are the most common type of caster assembly. The caster

 Top plate casters are available in either a Kingpin or Kingpinless design.
 The kingpin section is one of the oldest methods for creating a caster in a rigid or swivel design.

 The kingpin design utilizes a load bearing as well as a thrust bearing to transmit the load across the top plate.
 A threaded kingpin and a slotted nut design are the most standard configuration in heavy-duty industrial rigid or swivel casters.
-This setup lets you tighten the kingpin to achieve different levels of swivel resistance.
+This setup for top plate mounted casters lets you tighten the kingpin to achieve different levels of swivel resistance.

 The kingpinless design caster section has only three components: a top plate with ball race, a yoke base (bottom race) with ball race and ball bearings.
 This design is similar to what one would find in a ball bearing.
 This design eliminates the kingpin and utilizes the bearings to spread the load over a larger area.
 This gives you the advantage to use this type of caster in higher-speed applications.